-Your instructor will give you homework assignments that will consist of doing dictations and preparing materials to be performed in class (i.e., melodies, rhythms and harmonic arpeggios).
-The dictation exercises will require the use of the CD-ROM that goes with the Developing Aural Skills text.
-Extra copies of the CD-ROMs are on reserve in the Music Listening Room located on the 1st floor of the Newton Gresham Library.
+Your instructor will give you homework assignments that will consist of doing dictations and preparing materials to be performed in class (i.e. melodies, rhythms, harmonic dictations, cadence identification).
+The dictation exercises will require the use of the compact discs that go with the Developing Aural Skills text.
+Extra copies of the CDs are on reserve in the Music Listening Room located on the 1st floor of the Newton Gresham Library.